 That’s why many establishments across its vast countryside welcome your four-legged family member with open arms and hotel-room doors.

-Pack your chew toys, kibble and paws (see what we did there) to read up on these pet-friendly accommodation options in the Western Downs.
+After you pack the chew toys and kibble, ‘paws’ (see what we did there) to read up on these pet-friendly accommodation options in the Western Downs.

 For the canine not afraid of camping – Chinchilla Weir